KeithRichardLee/Tanzu-GenAI-Platform-installer/README.md

 ## Run the script
 - Open a powershell console eg `pwsh`
 - Execute the script eg `tanzu-genai-platform-installer.ps1`
-- Installation can take up to 3 hours.
-Install time depends on the performance of your underlying infrastructure.
+- Installation can take approximately 2 or more hours.
+Install time depends on the performance of your underlying infrastructure and options selected.

 - Note; if this is your first time using Powershell with the VMware PowerCLI module, you may be prompted to participate in the VMware CEIP.
 You can accept/deny so not prompted again by running `Set-PowerCLIConfiguration -Scope User -ParticipateInCEIP $true or $false`